complycube/complycube-android-sdk/README.md

 > :information_source: Please get in touch with your **Account Manager** or **[support](https://support.complycube.com/hc/en-gb/requests/new)** to get access to our NFC enabled Mobile SDK.

-The SDK supports the following features
+The SDK supports the following features:

 - Basic access control
 - Secure messaging
-- Passive Authentication
+- Passive authentication
 - Active authentication
 - Chip authentication

-Once you have got access to our NFC capture from via your **Account Manager** or support then please add the following to your project level `build.gradle`
+Once you've gained access to our NFC capture feature, start by inserting the following into your project-level `build.gradle`:

 ``` gradle
 allprojects {